If you have a connecting flight coming up, you might be wondering if you can leave the airport during the layover.

 Depending on how long the layover period is, which can range from 30 minutes to almost 24 hours, you may not have much time to explore the layover city.

 Also, most airports are built far away from city centers and major tourist areas, so you’ll have to factor in the transportation and time cost of leaving the airport during a layover.

 You could instead spend your time exploring and shopping at the airport, especially if it’s your first time flying.

-Can You Leave an Airport During a Layover?
+You Can Leave an Airport During a Layover